Team-RADDISH/Papers/README.md

 # Papers
-To store all our papers
+To store all our papers.
+To find them, go to the Wiki!